Managing queries

 - Choose the type of the target artifacts that this query should try to map

-- Write the source filter to fetch source artifacts that are of interest to your analysis
+- Write the source filter to limit to source artifacts of interest to your analysis

-- Specify the join condition that maps source artifacts to target artifacts
+- Specify the join condition that maps source artifacts to target artifacts, by selecting among Free query and Typed query

 - Writing a Free query filter allows you to write a specific condition clause to compute from the filtered source related elements